Why Should I Use a VPN?

 1. Enhancing your online privacy

 The world is getting more and more data-hungry.
-Governments and businesses can track nearly anything you do on the internet partly because your internet traffic is easily tied back to you (and your household).
+Governments and businesses can track nearly anything you do on the internet partly because your online activity is easily tied back to you (and your household).

-If you're using public Wi-Fi, there's not much stopping the owner or unscrupulous hackers from tracking every bit of data sent to and fro your computer.
-Encrypted websites have become more common, which means much of this data will be worthless, but it's better to be safe than sorry.
+If you're using public Wi-Fi, there's not much stopping the network's owner or unscrupulous hackers from tracking every bit of data sent to and fro your computer.
+Encrypted websites have become more common, which means much of this data will be gibberish, but it's better to be safe than sorry.

-A good VPN adds an extra layer of security while using public Wi-Fi networks.
-By encrypting every single byte of data that passes through a network, the VPN ensures others cannot view any personal or sensitive information.
+A good VPN adds an extra layer of security while using cellular networks and public Wi-Fi networks like those in cafes, airports and hotels by encrypting every single byte of data that passes through it.
+This ensures others — including cybercriminals on the prowl — cannot view any of your personal or sensitive information.

 As always, remember to consult your user agreement and terms of service before doing anything that could breach them.

-Not every country wants its citizens to have access to the whole internet.
-Some governments censor the internet by blocking websites for everyone within the country's boundaries.
-This may be done to prevent citizens from viewing allegedly immoral content, or to shield the public's eyes from information that undermines their totalitarian regime.
+Not every government wants its citizens to have access to the whole internet.
+Some countries censor the internet by blocking websites for everyone within their boundaries.
+This may be done to prevent citizens from viewing allegedly immoral content, or to shield the public's eyes from information that undermines their authority.

 Even if you don't want to look like you live in a different country, there are reasons to mask your IP address via a VPN connection.
 For example, some sites have soft paywalls, which only let you read a certain number of pages or articles before forcing you to subscribe.
 Many of these sites track you by your IP address.